Native Plant Garden Planning in San Marcos, Texas

 Evergreen tree with fragrant spring blooms.
 Formal enough for HOA yards.

-HOA Landscaping in San Marcos
+HOA Landscaping Rules in San Marcos

 San Marcos has a mix of older neighborhoods and newer HOA communities.
 Texas State University brings a young population.
 A clear plan with plant list and layout helps when proposing native landscaping changes to an HOA board.